eakwichs/django-tutorial/README.md

     'django.contrib.staticfiles',
 ]
 ```
 - Now Django knows to include the **polls** app.
-Let’s run another command:<br>
+Let’s run another command:

 `python3.7 manage.py makemigrations polls`
-- Generate command that will run the migrations for you and manage your database schema automatically<br>
+- Generate command that will run the migrations for you and manage your database schema automatically

 `python3.7 manage.py sqlmigrate polls 0001`
-- Run **migrate** again to create those model tables in your database:<br>
+- Run **migrate** again to create those model tables in your database:

 `python3.7 manage.py migrate`

 **Playing with the API**
-- To invoke the Python shell, use this command:<br>
+- To invoke the Python shell, use this command:

 `python3.7 manage.py shell`
-- Once you’re in the shell, explore the database API:<br>
+- Once you’re in the shell, explore the database API:
 ```
 >>> from polls.models import Choice, Question  # Import the model classes we just wrote.